 Our study guides were created under the assumption that the student has never learned the material before.
 Our software allows students to skip portions of the course if they are comfortable with the material already.

-The teas math section consists of 36 total question.
-Of the 36 questions, only 32 are scored.
+The TEAS math section consists of 38 total question.
+Only 34 of the 38 questions are scored.
 Students will be tested on the following topics:

 2. Measurement and Data – 16 questions